 Board of Directors

 George has served in the capacity of Chief Administrative Officer (CAO) of the City of Richmond since March 1997 and Chief Executive Officer of the Richmond Olympic Oval Corporation since its incorporation in 2008.
-George also serves as a director on the Board of the Oval Corporation and as Chair of both the Lulu Island Energy Company and VROX Sport Simulation Ltd. boards.
+George also serves as a director on the Board of the Oval Corporation.

-At present, under George’s guidance, the Richmond Olympic Oval Corporation has expanded its business model by adding a number of new business units and strategic business alliances, including a YYoga Studio; an expanded high performance sport athlete development centre; a partnership with Canadian Sport Institute Pacific who have now relocated to the Richmond Olympic Oval; a new retail centre; and the Olympic Experience – the first and only official member of the IOC’s Olympic Museum Network in North America.
+The Richmond Olympic Oval Corporation has achieved positive financial results in each year of post-Olympic Games operations and has expanded its business model by adding a number of new business units and strategic business alliances.
+These include a YYoga Studio; an expanded high performance sport businesses and athlete development centre; an alliance with Canadian Sport Institute Pacific – who relocated a lab and their offices to the Richmond Olympic Oval; a new retail centre; and the Olympic Experience – the first and only official member of the IOC’s Olympic Museum Network in North America.
+While operating under George’s guidance, the ROO has received approximately 40 awards for excellence in architecture and sustainability, including the prestigious IOC/IAKS All-Time award for excellence in Olympic Legacy facilities.

 Moray Keith is the President of the Dueck Auto Group – 3 GM Dealerships in Greater Vancouver, of which Dueck on Marine is the largest dealership in Canada, along with Dueck Downtown and Dueck Richmond.
 In addition to the Richmond Oval Corporation, Moray serves on the Boards of a number of organizations, including the BC Lottery Corporation, the Vehicle Sales Authority, the Vancouver Board of Trade, he is Chairman of the BC Sport Agency, and President of the Delta Police Foundation.
 He is a Regional Director of the Canadian Forces Liaison Council.
 He was the Chairman of the 2011 Grey Cup Festival in Vancouver, and sits as a Director of the BC Football Hall of Fame, while also being a Founding Member of the BC Lions Waterboys.